Aggravated Assault Attorney in Newport News

 Our comprehensive approach often includes:

 - Challenging the Prosecution's Evidence: We will aggressively challenge every piece of evidence the prosecution plans to use against you.
-This includes scrutinizing how evidence was collected, and filing motions to exclude evidence that was obtained in violation of your constitutional rights.
+This includes scrutinizing how evidence was collected and filing motions to exclude evidence that was obtained in violation of your constitutional rights.

 - Asserting Strong Legal Defenses: We will work to identify and leverage a variety of legal defenses, such as:

-- Self-Defense: We can argue that your actions were justified because you reasonably believed you were in imminent danger of bodily harm and used no more force than was necessary to protect yourself.
+- Self-defense: We can argue that your actions were justified because you reasonably believed you were in imminent danger of bodily harm and used no more force than was necessary to protect yourself.
 Virginia's self-defense laws can be complex, and we know how to present this defense effectively.

-- Lack of Intent: As we have discussed, criminal intent is a key element in these cases.
+- Lack of intent: As we have discussed, criminal intent is a key element in these cases.
 We will work to show that your actions were the result of an accident, a mistake, or a misunderstanding, rather than a deliberate attempt to harm someone.

-- Mistaken Identity: We can argue that you are not the person who committed the crime and will work to expose flaws in eyewitness identifications.
+- Mistaken identity: We can argue that you are not the person who committed the crime and will work to expose flaws in eyewitness identifications.

-- Negotiating with Prosecutors: Our firm has a strong track record of negotiating favorable plea agreements with prosecutors.
+- Negotiating with prosecutors: Our firm has a strong track record of negotiating favorable plea agreements with prosecutors.
 We will work to get your charges reduced or dismissed and seek alternatives to incarceration whenever possible.

 We are a Newport News aggravated assault lawyer who is committed to leaving no stone unturned in our pursuit of justice for our clients.